hcosta/mlvlab/README.md

 ### Evaluation command: `eval <env-id> [options]`

 Evaluates an existing training by loading Q-Table/weights from the corresponding `run` directory.
 By default, opens window (human mode) and visualizes agent using its weights.
-To record video to disk, add `--rec`.

 - **Basic usage**: `eval <env-id> [options]`
 - **Parameters**:
   - **env_id**: Environment ID.
   - **--seed, -s**: Seed of `run` to evaluate.
 If not indicated, uses latest `run` available for that environment.
   - **--eps, -e**: Number of episodes to run during evaluation.
 Default: 5.
-  - **--rec, -r**: Record and generate evaluation video (in `evaluation.mp4` within `run` directory).
-If not specified, only shows interactive window and doesn't save videos.
   - **--speed, -sp**: Speed multiplication factor, default is `1.0`, to see at half speed put `.5`.

 Examples: